Plainfield landlord charged with hate crime in stabbing that killed 6-year-old Muslim boy, injured mom

 Today MK and I join our Muslim and Palestinian brothers and sisters in mourning this tragic loss and praying for the recovery of Wadea's mother.
 May Wadea Al-Fayoume's memory be a blessing.

-CBS 2 has learned that funeral arrangements for the Wadea will happen Monday afternoon at a mosque in Bridgeview.
+CBS 2 has learned that funeral arrangements for the Wadea will happen Monday a 1 a.m. at a mosque in Bridgeview.

 for more features.